keysmusician/periodic_table_of_harmony/README.md

 ### Sidebar menu
 ![image](https://user-images.githubusercontent.com/74752740/130615265-f222d749-f30a-488e-b85e-970875aad20a.png)

 The sidebar menu can be opened from the icon in the upper left corner.
-The menu is currently empy and is probably entirely uneccessary.
+The menu is currently empty and is probably entirely unnecessary.

 ### Information modal
 ![image](https://user-images.githubusercontent.com/74752740/130615379-b157bd49-1fa0-4f2b-8261-291ab248feba.png)